Nakiami/mellivora/README.md

-mellivora
+Mellivora
 =========

 Mellivora is a basic database driven CTF engine written in PHP.

 ### Requirements

 - LAMP: PHP 5.3+, MySQL 5.5+, Apache 2.2+.
-May work with other configurations but this is untested.
+Will likely work with other configurations but this is untested.

 ### Installation

 - Download to any directory, say: "/var/www/mellivora/".
 - Create an Apache VHost and point DocumentRoot to "htdocs/".
 An example Apache config can be found in the "install/" directory.
 - Create a database and import the structure from "install/db.sql".
-- Edit "config.inc.php" and "db.inc.php" in "config/".
+- Edit "config.inc.php" and "db.inc.php" in the "config/" directory.
-- Make the "writable/" directory and subdirectories writable by Apache.
+- Make the "writable/" directory and its subdirectories writable by Apache.
 - Create a user by signing up to the site.
-Make the user an administrator by manually changing it's "class" value to "config.php:CONFIG_UC_MODERATOR" (default: 100) in the "users" table in the database.
+Make the user an administrator by manually changing its "class" value to "CONFIG_UC_MODERATOR" (default: 100) in the "users" table in the database.

 ### Troubleshooting